 The graph below shows that the freedom of decision is high at the beginning and it declines as time passes during the following phases of the project.
 As it progresses, the possibility of making changes and influencing the future costs are gradually lost.

-The more the work advances then the more intricate the knitting becomes.
-If the project is modified at the beginning then the cost will be lower because fewer resources were spent and every team member spent less working time on the project.
+The more the work advances, then, the more intricate the knitting becomes.
+If the project is modified at the beginning the cost will be lower because fewer resources were spent and every team member spent less time working.
 If the first graph showed that there is less influence on the costs with time, this second graph shows that the cost of modifications rises with time.

 The graphs shows that the pick up in effort comes toward the third phase, when the project moves from a vague draft to a more detailed plan, and it is very difficult to transform the design of it into practice while optimizing the costs.

 Historically, this situation comes from when the project design initially took the form of 2D drawings, which demanded a long time to be prepared and an even bigger effort to be fully understandable by people who did not participate to their development.
 In addition, it was difficult to transmit other information regarding space and geometries when passing the data between the various experts.
 For all these reasons, the ideal optimization of the projects was nearly impossible, at least within an acceptable amount of time.
 Therefore, the project would proceed in a linear way without proper debates and discussions about the different aspects of the projects between the different professionals.